FlafyDev/flutter_background_bar/README.md

 # Flutter background bar
 ###### Very W.I.P.
 Temporary name.
+The code is a mess, needs to be heavily refactored.

+---

 Flutter app for desktop UI.
 A Layer Shell that sits in the background(behind the windows).